Pages

 Transplantationsmedizinische Daten der Jahre 2006 - 2016 V1.4 | 23.07.2021

-In accordance with § 15b Section 4 Number 3 Transplantationsgesetz (TPG), the data transmitted to the transplantation registry for the years 2006 - 2016 (Altdaten) were validated regarding the criteria plausibility, completeness and comprehensiveness.
+In accordance with § 15b Section 4 Number 3 TPG (German transplant law), the data transmitted to the Transplantation Registry for the years 2006 – 2016 (legacy data) was checked for plausibility, completeness and comprehensiveness.
 The results of the data validation are summarized in the data validation report.
-The report provides interested parties and data recipients with an overview of the scope and structure of the data stored in the transplant registry (Altdaten).
+The report gives an overview of the scope and structure of the data (legacy data) stored in the Transplant Registry.

 Nationwide Standardised Dataset

-The Nationwide Standardised Dataset (BED) was developed for the central aggregation and storage of data in the transplant registry.
-The version published in the Bundesanzeiger comprises the data to be supplied to the transplant registry.
-(German)
+The nationwide standardised data set (BED) was developed for the central aggregation and storage of data in the Transplant Registry.
+The version published in the Bundesanzeiger comprises the data that are to be submitted to the Transplant Registry.
+(German only)

 BED 2022 (2021 – 2022) V2022.1 | 28.12.2021